smateus0/megr2157-portfolio/docs/assignments/A01/index.md

 ![whole screwdriver](whole_screwdriver.jpg)

-- **a.** — The primary function of a screwdriver is to transmit rotational torque to a screw to tighten or loosen it.
+- **a.** — Using a simple mechanical product that produces some physical property to show the analysis process in action, such as a screwdriver.
+The primary function of a screwdriver is to transmit rotational torque to a screw to tighten or loosen it.
 The mechanical tasks include transmitting torque, rotating the screw, and applying axial and torsional stresses to the screw.

-- **b.** — The governing model equation is Tau(max) equals T(torque) multiplied by C(the outer radius), all divided by J(polar moment of inertia of cross section).
-Another equation used would be Tau(torque) equals F(force) multiplied by r(distance).
+- **b.** — Connecting both the mathematical and physical properties of the screwdriver, the screwdriver relies on multiple components.
+To connect and numerically view these components to the function of a screwdriver, divide the screwdriver into two components: the handle and the shaft.
+The governing model equation for the screwdriver shaft is Tau(max) equals T(torque) multiplied by C(the outer radius), divided by J(polar moment of inertia of the cross section).
+The governing model equation used for the handle is Tau(torque) equals F(force) multiplied by r(distance).

-  Where Tau(max) is the maximum shear stress in the screwdriver shaft, T(torque) is what's applied, C is the outer radius of the shaft, and J is the polar moment of inertia of the shaft cross-section.
+  Explaining what each term means from the shaft component: Tau(max) is the maximum shear stress in the screwdriver shaft, T(torque) is what's applied, C is the outer radius of the shaft, and J is the polar moment of inertia of the shaft cross-section.
 This equation can be seen in eq 1.

   ![tau max formula](tau_max_formula.png) (eq 1)

-  Where Tau(torque) is the applied torque, F(force) is the force applied by your hand, and r(distance) is the effective distance from the screwdriver's axis.
+  Explaining what each term means from the handle component: Tau(torque) is the applied torque, F(force) is the force applied by your hand, and r(distance) is the effective distance from the screwdriver's axis.
 This equation can be seen in eq 2.

   ![torque formula](torque_formula.png) (eq 2)